-2. He won two Oscars, one for Best Actor and one for Best Supporting Actor, for the films One Flew Over the Cuckoo's Nest and Terms of Endearment, respectively.
+2. He won three Oscars, two for Best Actor and one for Best Supporting Actor, for the films One Flew Over the Cuckoo's Nest, As Good as it Gets, and Terms of Endearment, respectively.

 Answer: Jack Nicholson

 3. He won two Oscars for the films Kramer vs. Kramer and Rain Man.